-- 8.2 If, for exceptional reasons the student is unable to attend the Panel or Board and notifies the Panel or Board at least 5 working days in advance, they may be represented by a member of SUBU Advice.
-In this instance, the Panel or Board will proceed as normal basing its considerations on the evidence available. - 8.3 If a student fails to attend a meeting of the Panel or Board without notifying the Panel or Board in advance, the meeting will proceed as normal, provided that the Panel or Board members are satisfied that every reasonable effort has been made to contact the student and to give them the opportunity to attend.
+- 8.2 If, for exceptional reasons the student is unable to attend the panel or board and notifies the panel or board at least 5 working days in advance, they may be represented by a member of SUBU Advice.
+In this instance, the panel or board will proceed as normal basing its considerations on the evidence available. - 8.3 If a student fails to attend a meeting of the panel or board without notifying the panel or board in advance and has not provided satisfactory supporting evidence as to why they are unable to attend, the meeting will proceed as normal, provided that the panel or board members are satisfied that every reasonable effort has been made to contact the student and to give them the opportunity to attend.

-In cases involving more than one student, acting in accordance with the principles of this policy and procedure the Panel or Board (with advice from Academic Quality) will decide on the most appropriate way to conduct the hearing and how potential outcome(s) may affect the whole group or individuals.
+In cases involving more than one student, acting in accordance with the principles of this policy and procedure the panel or board (with advice from Academic Quality) will decide on the most appropriate way to conduct the hearing and how potential outcome(s) may affect the whole group or individuals.